 Where should I go for help?

 You can talk to your GP on your own or with your child, or your child might be able to have an appointment without you.
 The doctor should listen to your concerns and offer some advice about what to do next.

 Your child may be referred to the local child and adolescent mental health service (CAMHS), where the workers are trained to help young people with a wide range of problems.
 Professionals who work in CAMHS services include psychologists, psychiatrists and psychotherapists.
 They should offer help and support to parents and carers as well as the child.

-More about CAMHS from Young Minds
+More about from CAMHS Young Minds

 Youth counselling services